mecparts/PicoWiFiModem/README.md

 AT&W | Save current settings to NVRAM.
 AT&Zn?<br>AT&Z*n*=*host[:port],alias* | Store up to 10 numbers in NVRAM, where *n* is the position 0-9 in NVRAM, and *host[:port]* is the host string, and *alias* is the speed dial alias name.
 The host string may be up to 50 characters long, and the alias string may be up to 16 characters long.<br><br>Example: `AT&Z2=particlesbbs.dyndns.org:6400,particles`<br><br>This number can then be dialed in any of the following ways:<br><br><ul><li>`ATDS2`</li><li>`ATDTparticles`</li><li>`ATDT2222222`</li></ul>
 AT$AE?<br>AT$AE=*startup AT cmd* | Query or change the command line to be executed when the modem starts up.
+AT$AYT | Sends a Telnet "Are You There?" command if connected to a Telnet remote.
 AT$BM?<br>AT$BM=*server busy msg* | Query or change a message to be returned to an incoming connection if the modem is busy (i.e. already has a connection established).
 AT$MDNS<br>AT$MDNS=*mDNS name* | Query or change the mDNS network name (defaults to "espmodem").
 When a non zero TCP port is defined, you can telnet to that port with **telnet mdnsname.local port**.
 AT$PASS?<br>AT$PASS=*WiFi pwd* | Query or change the current WiFi password.
 The password is case sensitive.
 Clear the password by issuing the set command with no password.
 The maximum length of the password is 64 characters.